roypriyanka7/Skoda_Used_Car_Analysis/README.md

 *  Data preprocessing and cleansing (where needed)
 *  Data Aggregation/grouping
 *  train data, test data
+*  Performing Label Encoding or One-hot Encoding (Explaining which one is best suitable for the analysis)
-*  Performing Machine Learning Algorithm- Linear Regression
+*  Performing Machine Learning Algorithm- Linear Regression & Predicting the 'Price' from the test set
-*  Evaluating RMSE - Root Mean Squared Error
+*  Evaluating RMSE - Root Mean Squared Error, MAE, MAPE, MSE, coefficient of determination values from the actual target variable and the predicted target variable.
+* Comparing the actual and predicted target variable through visualization.

 <br>
 <h3> Plot(s) Used: </h3>